-As a Student Guide at the Cantor Arts Center and Anderson Collection at Stanford University, you will be paid to give interactive tours of the museums to the public and to K-12 audiences.
-You’ll also be an integral member of a team dedicated to public engagement and museum education.
+As a Student Guide at the Cantor Arts Center and Anderson Collection at Stanford University, you will be paid to give tours of the museums to the public, the university community, and K-12 audiences.
+You will be part of a team dedicated to public engagement and museum education.
 Student Guides develop public speaking and visual literacy skills, facilitate conversations about contemporary issues, and have the opportunity to interact with experts from a wide variety of disciplines.

-Guides learn about the role of museums in society, art history, and best practices for engaging visitors in learning experiences.
-The course offers tools for building an effective tour experience and working with diverse audiences in museum spaces.
-Topics to be discussed include exhibition- and object-based learning, thinking with objects, artistic processes, K-12 education, and community partnerships.
+Student Guides learn about the role of museums in contemporary society, do art historical research, and learn best practices for engaging visitors in the museum space.
+Topics to be discussed include exhibition and object-based learning, gallery teaching, artistic processes, and K-12 education.

 Student Guides training requires the time commitment of a class.
-Meetings are every Monday of fall, winter, and spring quarters from 4-6:30 p.m. at the Cantor Arts Center and the Anderson Collection.
-These workshops include exercises in the museum galleries, field trips, and presentations by guest scholars, educators, and curators.
-Guides are expected to produce one short research paper each quarter.
+Training meetings are held every Monday afternoon of fall, winter, and spring quarters at the Cantor Arts Center and the Anderson Collection.
+Additional details about the 2021-2022 training schedule will be determined after the university announces plans for the coming academic year.

 Weekly attendance is required.
-Outside the meeting times, Guides are expected to complete readings and short writing assignments, as well as do research as they develop their tours.
+Outside of weekly training meetings, Guides are expected to complete readings and short writing assignments, as well as do research as they develop their tours.

-Students are expected to commit to the program for at least two years: one year of training and one year of touring.
-Guides will not be expected to meet every week once they have completed their training.
+Guides are expected to commit to the program for at least two years: one year of training and at least one year of touring.
+Guides will not be expected to attend meetings every week once they have completed their training.
 Guides are paid an hourly rate commensurate with the Stanford pay scale for students.

-The Student Guides program is open to any Stanford student who can commit to two years: rising sophomores and juniors, rising seniors planning to co-term, and graduate and professional students.
+The Student Guides program is open to any Stanford student who can commit to two years, including rising sophomores and juniors, rising seniors planning to co-term, and graduate and professional students.

-Students with a diverse range of backgrounds and interests are encouraged to apply.
-Prior experience with giving tours is not necessary.
-An art or art history background is also not necessary, though students should have a strong interest in the arts and in both the Cantor Arts Center and the Anderson Collection.
+Students with a diverse range of backgrounds and experiences are encouraged to apply.
+Prior experience giving tours is not necessary.
+Applicants should have a strong interest in the arts as well as the Cantor Arts Center and Anderson Collection.